In Joctober, Pederson does it all for Dodgers - WHIZ News

 Joc Pederson is the guy the Los Angeles Dodgers didn’t need or want — until October.

-After nearly being traded in February and hitting .190 in the regular season, Pederson is coming up big in the postseason.
+After nearly being traded in February and hitting .190 during the regular season, Pederson is coming up big in the postseason.

-“They don’t want that smoke,” Pederson bellowed upon returning to the dugout.
+“They don’t want that smoke,” he bellowed upon returning to the dugout.
 “Come on, let’s go!”

 It was the Dodgers’ 28th home run of the postseason after leading the majors with 118 during the regular season.